combinators/expression-problem/README.md

 ```

-For more details on [ModelDomain](core/src/main/scala/org/combinators/ep/domain/ModelDomain.scala) check out this Scala file.
+For more details on `org.combinators.ep.domain.ModelDomain`, review the repository.
 Once these concepts are identified, the designer chooses a programming language and implements a desired solution.

 ## Application Domain